-For more detailed information on DTC consumer trends, take a look at “3 Direct to Consumer Trends Reshaping Digital Marketing in 2019”.
+For more detailed information on DTC consumer trends, take a look at “3 Direct to Consumer Trends Reshaping Digital Marketing”.

 As smartphones become the primary digital contact point for most consumers, digital-focused DTC brands are using mobile to facilitate customer engagement.
 Some brands even go so far as to create their own apps.
 Warby Parker’s augmented reality app is a prime example: It allows consumers to visualize and purchase custom glasses frames.
 To fully maximize the benefits of mobile apps, however, brands will need to run user acquisition campaigns that attract new customers.
 Thankfully, mobile is an ideal UA environment thanks to the prevalence of in-app advertising options.
 Even for DTC brands that have not entered the app market, mobile is the single most valuable marketing channel.
 In the US, consumers spend nearly three hours each day on their mobile devices.
 On mobile, users are attentive and primed for brand engagement.
 Here are a few promising mobile strategies DTC marketers can employ.